Linaro/lava/doc/v2/deploy-lxc.rst

 #. **Shared lock issues** - Tools can require use of ``flock`` and similar methods to
    distinguish a connection to one device from another.

-#. **Version disparaties** - different device versions, different OS versions, may require
+#. **Version disparities** - different device versions, different OS versions, may require
    different support in debug tools like ``adb`` and ``fastboot``.

 #. **hardware issues** - USB hub variability.